crisu83/pixi-invaders/README.md

 - Handles all game entities (player, enemies, missiles)
 - Provides actions for entity lifecycle (spawn, destroy)
 - Ensures predictable state updates and easier debugging

+### Systems
+The game logic is organized into pure functional systems:
+- Each system is a collection of pure functions that operate on game state
+- Systems are created with factory functions that receive game state
+- Hooks provide React components access to systems

 ## Controls